Articulated buses in London

 Articulated buses, popularly called "bendy buses," were introduced to London in October 2001 when two Wright Eclipse Fusion bodied Volvo B7LAs were hired from First Hampshire & Dorset, one of which was repainted into First London's red livery, and six Wright Fusion bodied Volvo B10LAs from First Glasgow for a trial on route 207 between Shepherd's Bush and Hayes-By-Pass.

 In June 2002, new Mercedes-Benz Citaro O530Gs were introduced on Red Arrow services 507 and 521.
-While articulated bus operation had been standard in several other countries for over 20 years, their use in the United Kingdom had been limited with their introduction in London gaining a lot of press attention.
+While articulated bus operation had been standard in several other countries for over 20 years, their use in the United Kingdom had been limited, with their introduction in London gaining a lot of press attention.
 They were later introduced on routes 12, 18, 25, 29, 38, 73, 149, 207, 436 and 453, which were among the busiest routes of the TfL bus network.

-During the 2008 mayoral campaign, victorious Boris Johnson pledged to withdraw articulated buses on the grounds that they were unsuitable for London, and to introduce a modern version of the AEC Routemaster.
+During the 2008 mayoral campaign, victorious Boris Johnson pledged to withdraw articulated buses on the grounds that they were unsuitable for London, and to introduce a modern version of the Routemaster bus.
 Withdrawals began in July 2009, when articulated buses on routes 38, 507 and 521 were replaced with conventional single and double decker buses, and a prototype for the New Routemaster was promised to be on the streets by 2012.
 The last articulated buses were withdrawn in December 2011.

 Background

 Articulated buses were introduced on several high-capacity routes in the 2000s, coinciding with withdrawal from passenger service of the AEC Routemaster.
-The Routemasters, involving a step upwards and poor accessibility did not conform to the Disability Discrimination Act 1995.
-There was also the risk of litigation over accidents involving the Routemaster's rear open platform.
+With poor accessibility, the Routemasters do not conform to the Disability Discrimination Act 1995.
+There was a risk of litigation over accidents involving the Routemaster's rear open platform.
+In March 2003, Peter Hendy, then managing director of Surface Transport for TfL noted that the implementation of a low floor, accessible bus fleet was a higher priority than keeping the historic Routemaster buses.

-Articulated buses with multiple doors and simultaneous boarding arrangements were capable of loading passengers in less time than conventional double decker buses and Routemasters.
-They had a much higher passenger capacity, being able to carry over 140 people per vehicle compared to 77 in a Routemaster, although with far fewer seats.
+Articulated buses with multiple doors and simultaneous boarding arrangements are capable of loading passengers in less time than conventional double decker buses and Routemasters.
+They have a much higher passenger capacity, being able to carry over 140 people per vehicle compared to 77 in a Routemaster, although with far fewer seats.
+The low-floor design of the buses also improves access for disabled people.

-Articulated buses took up more road space per vehicle (18 metres compared to 9.1 metres for a Routemaster and 10 metres for a double decker), although in terms of road surface used per passenger, there was little difference between double decker buses (which stack passengers vertically on two floors) and articulated buses – 11.8 cm road surface length per Routemaster passenger against 12.8 cm per articulated bus passenger: 8.7% more.
+Compared to Routemasters and double decker buses, articulated buses take up around 80% more road space per vehicle: 18 m compared to 9.1 m for a Routemaster and 10 m for a double decker.
+In terms of road length used per passenger, the increase is 8.7%: 12.8 cm for an articulated bus passenger, 11.8 cm per Routemaster passenger.

 The increased vehicle size meant they were more likely to block junctions and cause difficulties for other road users.
 Press coverage regarding cyclists and motorcyclists was generally negative due to the reduced viewpoint of the driver and greater likelihood of cyclists to enter blind spots.

 The routes converted to articulated bus operation were: